 7 tips to cross-sell in your cosmetic medical practice:

 1. Put it on display.

-Many patients may not realize you offer additional skincare products for sale, and that is where a display in your reception area is helpful.
+Many patients may not realize you offer additional skincare products, such as Sculptra, for sale, and that is where a display in your reception area is helpful.
 Keep it organized and keep it pretty, giving the visual appeal that will help draw your patients over as they wait for their treatment.
 Organize products logically: cleansers, then toners, then moisturizers, with acne products in one area and anti-aging products in another.
 Grouping related products together can help your patients find the product they need and discover other complementary products.
 Keep the products accessible, on or in front of the counter, where patients can explore the packages at their own leisure.

 2. Plan in advance.

 Knowing your patient’s skin concerns, and the treatment they have booked, can help you select related products in advance.
 Some clinics may have a basket ready for each client containing, for example, rosacea products for those who have that skin condition or acne products for the younger patients.
 Planning ahead like this prevents scrambling last minute to find the products you want to introduce to your patients.
 Everything will be all ready to go when your patient finishes their cosmetic treatment.

 3. Don’t sell.
 Offer a benefit.

 Your patients likely do not want a sales pitch from their doctor.
 Instead of selling them random products, take time to understand their needs, then show them a product which complements their chosen treatment and offers them a benefit.
 For example, if they have visited your clinic for a chemical peel to alleviate their acne, recommend an acne-focused cleanser and at-home blemish treatment.
 Explain what the products are and how to use them, and let your patients know the benefits of continuing to care for their skin at home.
 After all, the better they take care of their skin between visits, the less-invasive their in-office treatments will need to be.